 In order to discover mutual interests among researchers from different disciplines and generate ideas for collaborations, it helps to get people in the same room.
-Think Tanks bring faculty members together in a relaxed environment to learn about environment and sustainability -related research being conducted at the U. of U., and to foster conversations that can lead to new research and collaborative partnerships.
+Think Tanks bring faculty members together in a relaxed environment to learn about environment and sustainability -related research being conducted at the University of Utah, and to foster conversations that can lead to new research and collaborative partnerships.

 Each fall, we hold a workshop and retreat to welcome new GCSC Fellows and other graduate students, postdocs, and their GCSC-affiliated faculty mentors to our interdisciplinary community.
 We aim to help integrate those who are new to the U. of U. into a larger campus network with related interests in environmental and sustainability-related research.

 The GCSC frequently partners with research groups and other campus entities to bring presentations, workshops, symposia, and other offerings to campus.
 These have included the CO2-Urban Synthesis and Analysis Workshop, the Wasatch Experience, Red Butte Creek Research Symposium, Re-valuing the Ocean Symposium, arts events, panels, and many more.